thk5594-taehokim/MPB_OPRE/README.md

 1. Section_7_1_Synthetic_Example/summary_data
 2. Section_7_2_Market_Simulation/summary_data
-3. Section_EC_8_Optimality_Gap_Analysis/data_summary_two_sided.m (please see main_EMD.m)
+3. Section_EC_8_Optimality_Gap_Analysis/summary_data
-4. Section_EC_9_Synthetic_Example_Unequal_Weight/data_summary
+4. Section_EC_9_Synthetic_Example_Unequal_Weight/summary_data

 For 1, 2, and 4, our codes save the summary statistics as CSV files to generate the figures in Latex.
-For 3, the two-sided bound results are saved as mat file and the summary of the results is displayed on the command window,
+For 3, the two-sided bound results are saved as mat file, and the summary of the results is displayed on the command window,